gretchenlam/pokedex/README.md

 * [ ] Show front and back moving sprites.
 * [ ] Improve sprite quality.
 * [ ] Display evolution lines, and let users navigate through Pokemon in that line.

-## Web App Deployment

-My Pokedex app is also available online.
-You can access it at [https://pokemon-pokedex-app.web.app/](https://pokemon-pokedex-app.web.app/).